 The Council has a number of strategies for managing interest rate risk.
 The Annual Treasury Management Strategy draws together Council's prudential and treasury indicators and its expected treasury operations, including an expectation of interest rate movements.
 The central treasury team will monitor market and forecast interest rates within the year to adjust exposures appropriately.
-For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, similarly the drawing of longer term fixed rates borrowing would be postponed.
+For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be considered for longer periods to secure better long term returns, similarly the drawing of longer term fixed rate borrowing would be postponed.

-If interest rates had been 1% higher (with all other variables held constant) the financial effect would be:
+According to this assessment strategy, at 31 March 2023, if interest rates had been 1% higher (with all other variables held constant) the financial effect would be:

-Balance at 31-Mar-21 £000's Balance at 31-Mar-20 £000's Increase in interest payable on variable rate investments borrowings - - Increase in interest receivable on variable rate investments - - Impact on Surplus or Deficit on the Provision of Services - - Decrease in fair value of fixed rate investment assets - - Impact on Other Comprehensive Income and Expenditure - - Decrease in fair value of fixed rate borrowing liabilities (no impact on Surplus or Deficit on Provision of Services or Other Comprehensive Income and Expenditure) (66,692) (72,863)
+Balance at Balance at 31-Mar-23 31-Mar-22 £000's £000's Increase in interest payable on variable rate investments borrowings - - Increase in interest receivable on variable rate investments (104) (362) Impact on Surplus or Deficit on the Provision of Services (104) (362) Decrease in fair value of fixed rate investment assets - - Impact on Other Comprehensive Income and Expenditure - - Decrease in fair value of fixed rate borrowing liabilities (no impact on Surplus or Deficit on Provision of Services or Other Comprehensive Income and Expenditure) 35,787 (53,562)